 In our ALANA (African American, Latina, Asian, Native American) Leaders club we celebrate every race, ethnicity, nationality and spiritual background.
 We promote diversity, individual development, respect, and awareness in a safe environment for all students.
 As diverse as a thumbprint, we embrace diversity’s unique mark, and unite as women to honor our heritage.
 We take pride in celebrating our individuality, as we work to build a more compassionate and aware campus community.
 The club spreads awareness about the different cultures that are present in the Bay Path community.

-Beautiful in Grace is a Bible study at Bay Path University which is welcome to anyone; whether you are familiar with the Bible or would just like to learn about it.
+Bible Study at Bay Path University which is welcome to anyone; whether you are familiar with the Bible or would just like to learn about it.
 We are students looking to explore the beauty of Jesus in the Bible together through prayer, study, and meaningful, authentic discussion.

 Biology Club’s purpose is to encourage interest in biological science fields through guest speakers, discussions of current scientific news, and sharing knowledge with others.
 We encourage all members, and the BPU community to learn about the life sciences.